jyan95/project-deal-locator/README.md

 ## Installation

-1. Clone this repository and navigate to `/backend`
+1. Clone this repository and navigate to /backend, and run gem install bundler, then bundle
 2. run `rails db:migrate` and `rails db:seed`, then run `rails s` (it will default to localhost:3000
 3. navigate to `/frontend` and run `npm install`, then `npm start` - it will prompt you to run on another port, hit `y`
 4. if it does not automatically open in your browser, navigate to http://localhost:3001